MarcelGarus/server/blog/2020-10-09-chest-chunky.md

 First, the chunks are filtered to

-- the ones that were newly added by calling `reserve()` on the transaction and
+- the ones that were newly added by calling `dart:reserve()` on the transaction and
-- the dirty ones (as in, a `set...` method has been called).
+- the dirty ones (as in, a `dart:set...` method has been called).

-Then, those chunks are compared with the original chunks – after all, if `set...` is called with the same value that's already stored or it's called multiple times, the value might be the same as the beginning of the transaction.
+Then, those chunks are compared with the original chunks – after all, if `dart:set...` is called with the same value that's already stored or it's called multiple times, the value might be the same as the beginning of the transaction.

 So, how are the ACID goals achieved?